 Do your best to anticipate common questions and prepare your answer beforehand, so you are not searching for words when the time comes.
 This way you can avoid off the cuff answers that may say the wrong thing in the wrong way.
 Ask yourself what critical issues may arise, given your background, experiences or previous appointments.
 Then think about the best way to answer.

 Most important is the mental preparation you do before the interview situation.
 You may notice how many of the common mistakes in interviews come down to attitude, where a candidate unintentionally comes off as too arrogant, selfish, negative or doubtful.
 Attitude always comes down to you, so if you see the interview as your opportunity to put your best foot forward and share some of your great research with students and staff, it will come across this way (with the help of a little preparation)!

 We wish you lots of luck!

-- SMART ACADEMICS blog post no. 16: Your job talk: 5 tips to make it a success!
+- Smart Academics Blog #16: Your job talk: 5 tips to make it a success!

-- SMART ACADEMICS blog post no. 18: CV-makeover: revamp the design of yours
+- Smart Academics Blog #18: CV-makeover: revamp the design of yours

-- Free Expert Guide: 8 common reasons why application letters fail!
+- Expert Guide: 8 common reasons why application letters fail!